Kankaria Lake: Architecture

 The reservoir is a 34-sided regular polygon covering an area of 76 acres and having a shore length of approximately one and a quarter mile, or 2 km.
 It is surrounded by flights of cut stone steps and in six places, slopes, giving access to the water.
 These slopes were covered by square cupolas, each raised on 12 pillars.

-An island in the centre of the lake contains a garden and is called Nagina Wadi, formerly Bagh-e-Nagina (beautiful bejewelled garden in Urdu); it is connected to the bank by a bridge, originally of 48 arches.
+An island in the centre of the lake contains a garden and is called Nagina Wadi, formerly Bagh-e-Nagina (beautiful garden in Urdu); it is connected to the bank by a bridge, originally of 48 arches.
 The garden is mentioned in Mirat-e-Ahmadi as "the Jewel (Nagina) in the centre of the ring of lake".
 The garden contains a pleasure house or summer palace called Ghattamandal.
 During restoration, the British constructed a parapet wall around the garden.

 The lake had a water purification system which is lost now.
 There are well carved supply sluices on the east side.
-Their buttresses or jambs of sluices resemble those of the minarets of masajid in Ahmedabad.
+Their buttresses or jambs of sluices resemble those of the minarets of mosques in Ahmedabad.
 Between these buttresses, there is a screen six feet thick screen punctured by three large openings for inflow of water.
 These openings are six feet in diameter and the margin of it is beautifully carved.